 - Non students and/or guests of members of the community are subject to all state laws and University policies while on University premises.
 Failure to abide by the laws and policies may result in a state citation and/or appropriate disciplinary action by the University.

 - Except as otherwise specified herein, this policy applies to all on-campus University functions at which alcohol is served or consumed, including faculty, staff, student, athletic, alumni, and other University events.

-4.10.1 Tailgating at University events, including tailgating involving alcoholic beverages, may be conducted only in accordance with the University’s Tailgating Policy (Policy Manual #106.2).
+4.11.1 Tailgating at University events, including tailgating involving alcoholic beverages, may be conducted only in accordance with the University’s Tailgating Policy - Policy #106.2.
 This policy specifies the locations, times, and other conditions under which tailgating is permitted.

-4.11.1 Individuals who fail or refuse to comply with the requirements of this policy may be subject to legal sanctions and/or University discipline, as appropriate.
+4.12.1 Individuals or event organizers who fail or refuse to comply with the requirements of this policy may be subject to legal sanctions and/or University discipline, as appropriate.

 5 Additional References